What can we do for the young people impacted by drug testing welfare recipients?

 The important thing is what we do with this announcement.
 Despite what will eventuate from this proposed strategy, there are vulnerable young people in schools and local communities that need our support.
 Many young people face serious barriers to living a ‘normal’ life.
 How can we support them whether drug testing welfare recipients is a process implemented or not?

-Supporting vulnerable young people in schools and the local community who are impacted by drug testing welfare recipients
+How do we support vulnerable young people in schools and the local community who are impacted by drug testing welfare recipients?

 Young people in families receiving welfare are likely to have reduced accessibility to what is expected to be ‘normal’ for a young person eg. accessibility to housing, living with/without family, food, schooling and school supplies, and health services.
 As a teacher myself, I understand the demands are greater than ever and managing the complex needs of students is time intensive.
 So wouldn’t it be great if students could be empowered to engage with organisations who ‘fill the gap’ for people in need.
 As a starting point, schools across the country engage in School Breakfast Programs.
 Fortunately, selected Victorian schools have access to Foodbank through a new funding partnership with the Department of Education & Training Victoria and the State Government.
 Various schools organise programs such as this into allocated Pastoral Care time or other subjects such as Health or Mathematics.